Duckweed

 Strain, procedures, and tools for reproducible genetic transformati...

-This matters because duckweed grows explosively fast on water surfaces you've seen in ponds and l...
+Duckweed grows explosively fast on water surfaces you've seen in ponds and lakes, and now that sc...